pubsubdb/pubsubdb/docs/architecture.md

 - [Comparison to Other Architectures](#comparison-to-other-architectures)

 ## Introduction
-The [Ajax/Single Page Application architecture](https://patents.google.com/patent/US8136109) efficiently solves distributed state at web scale by cleanly separating data and processing instructions into two distinct channels.
+The [Ajax/Single Page Application architecture](https://patents.google.com/patent/US8136109) efficiently solves distributed state at Web scale by cleanly separating data and processing instructions into two distinct channels.
 A home server provides the instructions to each connected client but does not execute the processing instructions itself.
 The clients then cache and execute the instructions and exchange pure data (the results of the execution) with the home server.

 <img src="https://patentimages.storage.googleapis.com/7e/cb/e1/4d40791b381af8/US08136109-20120313-D00000.png" alt="Patent illustration" style="max-width: 300px;max-height:300px;width:280px;">